 Leonardo the Inventor

 To earn extra money, Leonardo put his drawing skills to work sketching inventions.
 (Even in the Renaissance, artists had a hard time earning a living.)
 Although it wasn’t hard to find somebody to repair a machine, it was something extraordinary to find somebody to invent one.
 His talents in art allowed him to draw his designs clearly.
 Many of his drawings are considered the initial blueprints for machines that exist today.
 Again, Leonardo used his method of close observation to study how machines work.
 He understood their design and structure and was able to improve existing machines and create new ones.
 Leonardo designed several flying machines, including a helicopter.
 These machines were impractical, but study of his designs shows that they were composed of sound aerodynamic principles.

-Da Vinci’s Helicopter was drawn in 1493, 450 years earlier than an actual helicopter would take to the air.
+Da Vinci’s Helicopter was drawn in 1493, 450 years earlier than an actual helicopter would take to the air

-At the age of 67, Leonardo died in 1519 in the arms of the king from that common killer: old age.
+At the age of 67, Leonardo died in 1519 in the arms of that common killer: old age.
 Leonardo’s legacy of inspiration and ideas remain strong.
 He embodied the spirit of the Renaissance through his intellectual pursuits and desire to use his talents for the good of society.
 His diverse knowledge and many contributions make him a leading example of a “Renaissance Man.”